justintoo/blog.justintoo.com/_posts/2016-12-26-ephesians-2-10-our-works.md

 > 10 For we are God’s handiwork, created in Christ Jesus... –[Ephesians 2:10](https://www.biblegateway.com/passage/?search=Ephesians+2%3A10)

 Our first step into Christianity is the decision to be re-created by Christ in us.

-So we must first accept Him, compelled by His grace, before we can begin working for Him, compelled by our faith.
+We must first accept Him, compelled by His grace, before we can begin working for Him, compelled by our faith.

 > And let us all remember the order in which being and doing come.
 We must be good first, and then, and only then, shall we do good.
 We must have Christ for us first, our sacrifice and our means of receiving that new life, and then, Christ in us, the soul of our souls, the Life of our lives, the source of all our goodness. –[MacLaren's Expositions](http://biblehub.com/commentaries/maclaren/ephesians/2.htm)

-# Our Works
+# Our Faith Works

-> Works do not justify, but the justified man works – [Galatians 5:22-25](https://www.biblegateway.com/passage/?search=Galatians+5:22-25).
+> Works do not justify, but the justified man works.

-The single greatest decision we can make *for ourself* - to believe in and receive God's gift of Salvation - is separate from leading the life we are called to live *for God, His Kingdom, His will, and His world*.
+The single greatest decision we can make *for ourself* - to believe in and receive God's gift of Salvation - is a separate matter from leading the life we are called to live *for God, His Kingdom, His will, and His world*.

 We are not gifted grace, salvation, and redemption for the sake of a lifelong spiritual party or celebration for those of us who are now "saved".
 For when we receive His sacrificial gift, we are now, in fact, "called".